houzeyu2683/cus/README.md

 For example, snap store, firefox, etc.
 Then some softwares we must be install but there are not in default system, like anydesk, vscode, chromium, etc.
 So I write the script for install it, the script also contain some setting.
+The other main idea is the shortcut, everyone should create own shortcut for using system.
+In my point, `alt` base shortcut should focus on window, like close, zoom, move, etc.
+`meta` or `super` base should open or run some applications, like guake, gnome-terminal, screen shot, etc.
+`ctrl` base don't change it, because there are a lot of hotkey already use it, like copy, paste, etc.

 1. Clone this repository.
 2. Go to **I** folder, then `sh integration.sh`.